ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

-As already mentioned in the overview, our differentiable rasterizer renders multiple resolutions of a textured point cloud using one-pixel-sized splats.
-Formally speaking, the resolution layer $l \in \{0, 1 \dots ,L-1\}$ of the neural image $\neuimg$ is the output of the render function $\Phi_l$
+Our differentiable rasterizer renders multiple resolutions of a textured point cloud using one-pixel-sized splats.
+Formally speaking, the resolution layer $l \in \{0, 1 \dots ,L-1\}$ of the neural image $I$ is the output of the render function $\Phi_l$

 where $C$ is the camera model, $(R,t)$ the camera pose, $x$ the point position, $n$ the point normal, $E$ the environment map, and $\tau$ the neural texture.
-In the following section, we provide an in-depth explanation of the render function $\Phi_l$.
-After that we show how the gradients of each input parameter can be computed.
-Finally, further optimizations are presented to improve gradient robustness and rendering efficiency.